When you stay at a green hotel, you help reduce the tremendous negative impact that hotel use has on the environment.

 "Green hotels" include any hotels, motels, and inns that use energy and other resources in environmentally responsible ways.
 These green hotels utilize renewable resources when possible, make efficient use of nonrenewable resources, and ensure that many byproducts are reused or recycled.

-More than 2.6 million hotel rooms are rented in the United States daily.
+More than 4.9 million hotel rooms are available in the United States daily, with an average occupancy rate of 61.4 percent.
 As a result, a staggering number of hotel guests need linens washed, meals prepared, fresh water for showers and toilets, and energy for lights, heating, and cooling.
 Thus, there is an enormous need for green hotel practices.

 As a guest of a green hotel, you will receive quality service while knowing you are helping the environment.
 Hotels also realize cost savings when they adopt green hotel practices, which they can then use to enhance their guest services.